 The information that goes into the log file can be different from LUATEX, and might even differ a bit more in the future.
-The main reason is that inside the engine we have more granularity, which for instance means that we output subtype related information when nodes are printed.
+The main reason is that inside the engine we have more granularity, which for instance means that we output subtype and attribute related information when nodes are printed.
 Of course we could have offered a compatibility mode but it serves no purpose.
-Over time there have been many subtle changes to control logs in the TeX ecosystems so another one is bearable.
+Over time there have been many subtle changes to control logs in the TEX ecosystems so another one is bearable.

-In a similar fashion, there is a bit different behaviour when T_EX expects input, which in turn is a side effect of removing the interception of and & which made for cleaner code (quite a bit had accumulated as side effect of continuous adaptations in the T_EX ecosystems).
+In a similar fashion, there is a bit different behaviour when TEX expects input, which in turn is a side effect of removing the interception of \ and & which made for cleaner code (quite a bit had accumulated as side effect of continuous adaptations in the TEX ecosystems).
 There was already code that was never executed, simply as side effect of the way LUATEX initializes itself (one needs to enable classes of primitives for instance).
+Keep in mind that over time system dependencies have been handles with TEX change files, the WEB2C infrastructure, KPSE features, compilation variables and flags, etc. In LUAMETATEX we try to minimize all that.